 Equity Audits to Identify Opportunity Gaps

-The CDI develops and participates in research on curricular and co-curricular opportunity gaps and impact on underserved populations within the Syracuse City School District.
+CDI develops and participates in research on curricular and co-curricular opportunity gaps and impact on student populations within the Syracuse City School District.
 This includes an audit of students, enriched/advanced courses, grades, attendance, and discipline; descriptive statistics and correlational analyses; and planning for education reforms.

 Academic Collaborations: